justlucdewit/cod/README.md

 # Usage
 To compile a .cod script to C, you will need to use the command `python compiler.py path/to/script.cod` where compiler.py is the python script located in `src/compiler.py`.

+You can also put `-o path/to/output` to tell where to put the output file.
+More options are available and can be read at by doing `python compiler.py -h`

 <br />

 # Language